Making a Difference

 “It gave me the chance to see what it is like to live with a chronic, lifelong illness and to rely on physicians support.”

-“Our best textbooks at the most can only give a technical breadth to the relationship of illness and patient, but only through The Patient Project have I encountered the emotional, spiritual, and financial breadth.”
+“Our best textbooks at the most can only give a technical breadth to the relationship of illness and patient, but only through The Patients as Teachers Project have I encountered the emotional, spiritual, and financial breadth.”

 “…no textbook could replace such an experience.”